Frosted Sugar Cookies

 sugar cookie cutouts on a baking sheet

 I’d be a horrible hypocrite if I told you to not eat the cookie dough.
 I might enjoy doughs and batters more than actual baked goods.
-But if you still crave the good stuff, but want to indulge in safely, check out my eggless Edible Sugar Cookie Dough or Edible Chocolate Chip Cookie Dough.
+But if you still crave the good stuff, but want to indulge in safely, check out my eggless Edible Sugar Cookie Dough or Edible Cookie Dough.
 Cookie without eggs and safe for a very indulgent snack.

 Sugar Cookie Icing (Royal Icing)